-Advanced Oxford is undertaking a project to map and examine Oxfordshire’s innovation economy.
+Advanced Oxford, working with Elsevier, is undertaking a project to map and examine Oxfordshire’s innovation economy.
 The work will include creation of a dashboard of indicators that will allow us to assess changes across the region.

 Advanced Oxford’s current research project will take stock of Oxfordshire’s innovation ecosystem, with the creation of a set of indicators and a dashboard to assess the growth and development of the region’s innovation activities – this will help us identify sectors or policy issues that need further support, will provide data to feed into the planning of the Oxford – Cambridge Arc and will demonstrate how Oxfordshire contributes to economic activity across the UK